Our interview with Ian Somerhalder reveals a lot about the actor/activist’s priorities and perspectives

 I’m a proud member of the Ian Somerhalder Foundations Youth/Kids Division, and have also been lucky enough to meet the man himself.
 The first time I met Ian, he had a very noticeable positive energy about him; very warm and uplifting.

 What I love about the Foundation is that it encourages young people to do their part to preserve and protect our planet and all living things in it.
-I was curious as to what made Ian passionate enough about these causes to start a Foundation for the environment, so I asked him.
+I was curious as to what made Ian passionate enough about these causes to start a foundation for the environment.
+I found the answer, and loads of other great information, in this interview with Ian Somerhalder.

 What made you start the Ian Somerhalder Foundation?

-The IS Foundation works in partnership with many other organisations.
+The ISF works in partnership with many other organisations.
 What role do you think collaboration like this can play in solving world problems?

-What are some of the little things people can do that can lead to a big impact?
+What are some of the little things people can do to have a large impact?

 What role can young people play in restoring the planet?

-What can Eluxe readers do to help the IS Foundation?
+What can Eluxe readers do to help the ISF?

 They can check out our site, educate themselves, join an ISF Group, donate, and spread awareness.
 But if they really want to support ISF, they will do so by behaving in a collaborative spirit with all change-makers they come across and always look for an opportunity to connect and collaborate.